 - Just grab the popcorn and hot chocolate and make it a memorable movie night.

 Treat your kiddos to an extra special gift to get them more excited for Christmas.
 For this Holiday tradition you will need a box.
-Any box will do, I find cute boxes at Dollar Tree but you can use any type of box you want.
+Any box will do, I got an Elf on the Shelf Christmas Eve Box at PartyCity, but you can use any cute boxes, you can check Dollar Tree.
 The Christmas Eve Box, is a little pre-gift to open on Christmas Eve filled with holiday themes goodies inside.
 You can pack whatever goodies you like for your kids.
 Here’s what we put in ours:

 14. Matching Family Pajamas